Lamivudine Viatris (Lamivudine)

 Primary Uses

-Lamivudine Viatris is used together with other antivirals to slow down the progression of human immunodeficiency virus (HIV), which can lead to Acquired Immune Deficiency Syndrome (AIDS) and other related illnesses such as AIDS-related Complex (ARC).
+It is primarily used to manage HIV infection, which can lead to Acquired Immune Deficiency Syndrome (AIDS) and related illnesses.

 How It Works